Yunworthy/Baxter-project-3/vision/object_detection/README.md

 # README #

+This is part of the tools for vision detection, I mainly reference Brandon's object detection from Boston University Robotic lab.

 Computer Vision - Object detection, learning, and recognition software by Brandon Sookraj.

 ## What is this repository for? ##